splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 - ``trace_id``
 - ``span_id``

-Enable Related Content
+Activate Related Content
 =================================================================

-See :ref:`get-started-enablerelatedcontent` to learn how you can make any necessary updates to metadata key names to enable Related Content in Observability Cloud.
+See :ref:`get-started-enablerelatedcontent` to learn how you can make any necessary updates to metadata key names to activate Related Content in Observability Cloud.

 Where can I see Related Content?
 =================================================================